-It is a privilege to have now been awarded Best of the Knot for Orange County photographers for three years running now, in 2015, 2016 & 2017.
+It is a privilege to have now been awarded Best of the Knot for Orange County photographers for four years running now, in 2015, 2016, 2017 & 2018, and now just recently Best of The Knot Hall of Fame.
 Thank you all for your wonderful reviews!
 This is truly an honor.

 What People Are Saying

 "Once again, thank you Karl for taking such great pictures.
 It brought us to tears last night because your were able to captured some really beautiful and intimate moments.
 That is exactly what we wanted." - Javier & Cecilia

 "Karl!!
 The pictures are AMAZING!
 We are absolutely in love with them!
 Just seeing all the pictures, made me remember what an amazing time we had in Laguna.
 You are such a great person to work with and we really would love to work with you again!
 I know you only do weddings, but we would love you for another milestone if it happens in the near future!
 We really can't wait to show everybody the pictures!
 My mother-in-law cried when she saw them, she was so happy!
 Thank you so so much from the bottom of our hearts.
 We really wish you much success for your business and I will definitely be telling anybody who's going to get married in California to get you." - Whitney & James

 "Karl!!!!
 These are AMAZING!!!
 You truly captured the beauty of our day and I literally started tearing up when I saw these.
 THANK YOU!!!!" - Genevive & Neal